samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 undefined
 ```

 Nothing crashed but we did print `undefined` for the value of `w`.
-What this is telling us is that TypeScript is not super strict about the actual check done on the type `unknown` but that it is strict about a check being performed.
+What this is telling us is that TypeScript is not super strict about the actual check being done on the type `unknown` but that it is strict about a check being performed.

 ### Performing a Type Assertion